engtuncay/engtuncay.github.io/svelte/notes/svelte-01-basic.md

 ```

-This is called a `rune`, and it’s how you tell Svelte that count isn’t an ordinary variable.
-Runes look like functions, but they’re not — when you use Svelte, they’re part of the language itself.
+This is called a `rune`, and it’s how you tell Svelte that count isn’t an ordinary variable. `Runes` look like functions, but they’re not — when you use Svelte, they’re `part of the language itself`.

 All that’s left is to implement `increment`: